AlbertL7/Mortgage-and-Amortization-Calculator/README.md

 # Mortgage-and-Amortization-Calculator
 Easily calculate a monthly mortgage payment and amortization schedule
 - Git the executable for Windows for a very easy and ready to run application with GUI interface
-- Git the raw python code that makes up the application and run it from any operating system that supports python (GUI)
+- Git the raw python code that makes up the application and run it from any operating system that supports python (GUI) requires tkinter python package.
 - Git the command line python version of the application
-#### Requires tkinter

 This application uses the well known Amortization Caclulation Function and takes into account if you already have a mortgage and want to break down the amortization schedule or are trying to find out an accurate future mortgage payment.